kojak/arc/README.md

 ## Known issues.

 ```
-Use writethrough disk caching on KVM's.
+Enable writethrough disk caching on Linux KVM's.

+Enable pull request on all repos in Gitea.

+Add the Gitea token to the jenkins credentials.

+Chech the Workspace Cleanup Plugin version.
 ```

 ## ToDo.